chrisleader/search-reddit/README.md

 * Dark mode

 ### Bugs
 * There's a known issue in which the back button behavior is buggy (specifically on the results page).
 This is due to some limitations with and complexity around the React Router implementation.
-Ideally, forward and backward navigation should be identical to how searching Google operates.
+Ideally, forward and backward navigation should be identical to the experience of searching Google.